ShamimaNasrin/second-shelf-client/README.md

 # Second Shelf
-## Second Shelf is an full stack web based resell bookshop.
+## Second Shelf is an full stack web based resell bookshop where you can buy and sell old books.

 ## Live preview: https://second-shelf-bookstore.web.app/